kumuluz/kumuluzee-config/README.md

 </dependency>
 ```

 Currently, only API v2 is supported.
-Future releases will support API v3 in form of a new KumuluzEE Config module.
+Future releases will support API v3 in a form of a new KumuluzEE Config module.

 **Configuring etcd**

-An odd number of etcd hosts must be specified with configuration key `kumuluzee.config.etcd.hosts` in format
+To connect to an etcd cluster, an odd number of etcd hosts must be specified with configuration key `kumuluzee.config
+.etcd.hosts` in format
 `'http://192.168.29.168:2379,http://192.168.29.169:2379,http://192.168.29.170:2379'`.

 Etcd can be configured to support user authentication and client-to-server transport security with HTTPS.
 To access